George Frampton: Recognition

 Frampton's body of work in the 1880s brought him considerable recognition.
 The University of St Andrews awarded him an honorary doctorate in 1894.
 In 1897, examples of Frampton's work featured at the Venice Biennale and at the Vienna Secession the following year.
 He regularly exhibited at the La Libre Esthétique in Brussels, a city he considered an important market for his work.
 For the four pieces he showed at the Paris International Exhibition in 1900, Frampton was awarded the Grand Prix.
 Those works included My Thoughts Are My Children, 1894, a large polychromic relief in bronze in a wooden frame depicting a woman holding a lily surrounded by drapery under a second female figure holding an infant and two children in front of a symbol of a rising sun.
 The work appears to have had a special significance to Frampton as he frequently chose it to represent his work at other major international exhibitions and kept the piece in his possession throughout his life.
 The work passed to his son, Meredith Frampton, who eventually donated it to the Walker Art Gallery in Liverpool.

 Recognition also brought Frampton two significant public commissions at this time.
 The architect John William Simpson appointed Frampton as master sculptor for the decoration of the facade of the Kelvingrove Art Gallery and Museum in Glasgow.
 As well as overseeing the work of several other sculptors, Frampton created a bronze sculpture group and three sets of stone spandrels for the north porch of the new building.
-The sculpture group, of St Mungo attended by the muses of Art and Music, in the central arch of the porch contains Symbolism style motiffs featuring trees, bells and fishes similar to those Frampron had used in some of his earlier smaller pieces.
+The sculpture group, of St Mungo attended by the muses of Art and Music, in the central arch of the porch contains Symbolism style motifs featuring trees, bells and fishes similar to those Frampron had used in some of his earlier smaller pieces.
 Frampton's other commission was for a frieze on the facade of the Lloyd's Register building in Fenchurch Street in London.
 There, Frampton created, at first floor level, a frieze in Portland stone of female figures representing Trade, Commerce and Shipping with four bronze statuettes at key points.
 Both commissions, but especially the Fenchurch Street frieze, were widely praised at the time.